Ilha das Flores

 Human History

 Flores was among the last Azorean islands to be settled, with Portuguese colonization beginning in the late 15th century and remaining sparse due to the island's remoteness and difficult terrain.
 The population developed a self-sufficient agricultural economy based on dairy farming, corn cultivation, and fishing, with the island's isolation preserving traditional practices and cultural expressions long after they disappeared from more connected Portuguese regions.
-Historical whale hunting from small open boats was practiced from the 18th through 20th centuries, and the island served as a waypoint for transatlantic voyagers and occasionally as a refuge for pirates operating in the eastern Atlantic.
+[1]) Historical whale hunting from small open boats was practiced from the 18th through 20th centuries, and the island served as a waypoint for transatlantic voyagers.

 Park History

-The Ilha das Flores Natural Park was established in 2011 under the Azores regional protected areas framework, though elements of the island's natural heritage had received earlier recognition through various national and European designations.
-The island's inclusion in the UNESCO World Network of Biosphere Reserves encompasses both terrestrial and marine environments, recognizing the exceptional preservation of natural systems on this remote Atlantic island.
-Conservation management has increasingly focused on invasive species control, native forest restoration, and developing sustainable tourism that benefits the small local community while protecting the fragile environments that make Flores unique.
+The Ilha das Flores Natural Park was established on 23 March 2011 by Regional Legislative Decree 8/2011/A, bringing the island's various protected areas under unified management.
+[1] The island had already received earlier recognition through UNESCO Biosphere Reserve designation on 27 May 2009, encompassing both terrestrial and marine environments and recognizing the exceptional preservation of natural systems on this remote Atlantic island.
+[2] Conservation management has increasingly focused on invasive species control, native forest restoration, and developing sustainable tourism that benefits the small local community while protecting the fragile environments that make Flores unique.

 Major Trails And Attractions